raganwald/raganwald.github.com/_posts/2019-01-11-another-look-at-lisp.md

   //=> ["a", "b", "c", 1, 2, 3]
 ```

-Of course, the biggest array-like behaviour our slices are missing is that we haven't implemented any of the methods for modifying an array.
+Of course, the biggest array-like behaviour our slices are missing is that we haven't implemented any of the methods for modifying our slices.

 ---